martinvium/homelab-devops/SAMBA.md

 ## Adding a shared folder

+IF using ZFS datasets:

+    sudo zfs create data/movies

 Now that Samba is installed, we need to create a directory for it to share:

-    sudo mkdir /media/movies
+    sudo mkdir /data/movies
-    sudo chown :family /media/movies
+    sudo chown :family /data/movies

-OR if using ZFS datasets:

-    sudo zfs create data/movies
+    sudo chmod -R 770 /data/movies

 The configuration file for Samba is located at /etc/samba/smb.conf.
 To add the new directory as a share, we edit the file by running: